ablage-zz/perceptualdiff/README.md

---luminance l       White luminance (default: 100.0 cdm^-2) --luminance-only    Only consider luminance; ignore chroma (color) in the comparison --color-factor      How much of color to use [0.0, 1.0] (default: 1.0) --scale             Scale images to match each other's dimensions --sum-errors        Print a sum of the luminance and color differences --output o          Write difference to the file o --version           Print version
+--luminance l       White luminance (default: 100.0 cdm^-2) --luminance-only    Only consider luminance; ignore chroma (color) in the comparison --color-factor      How much of color to use [0.0, 1.0] (default: 1.0) --scale             Scale images to match each others dimensions --sum-errors        Print a sum of the luminance and color differences --output o          Write difference to the file o --version           Print version